Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Summary and Conclusions

 Our current understanding is that a key factor determining the fate of the bound star left after binary disruption is whether the semi-major axis of the star is small or large compared to the ``drain radius'' \citep{alexander04_drain_limit}; the latter is the critical radius below which field star particles are strongly depleted by mutual scatterings.
 Interior to the drain radius, stellar relaxation through two-body interactions is less effective and thus GW orbital decay dominates the stellar dynamics.

 We find that for low-mass BHs (roughly $M_{\rm BH}\lesssim10^6\Msun$), the semi-major axis of the Hills-captured star is smaller than the drain radius (eq. \ref{eq:drain_limit_comparison}).
 This means that the captured star will undergo gravitational wave inspiral (with angular momentum diffusion playing a minor role) until the start of RLO, leading to QPEs in a significant fraction ($f_{\rm\, QPE}\sim 0.1$) of cases and EMRIs in most of the remaining cases (see Fig. \ref{fig:outcome_fractions}).
 This connection between the origin of QPEs and EMRIs allows us to predict that the EMRI rate is likely a factor of a few to 10 times higher than the QPE rate.
 These EMRIs are in roughly circular orbits.
 For low-mass main-sequence donors, the mass-transfer will be unstable, producing bright, secularly evolving UV and optical emission.
 The number density of these bright EMRIs is of the order $10^3\rm\, Gpc^{-3}$, and they may be identified based on their unusually steep optical spectrum of $\nu L_\nu\propto \nu^{12/7}$ and the absence of broad or narrow emission lines.
-Some of the ``EMRIs'' fed by unstable mass transfer from low-mass stars may in fact produce QPE-like flares depending on the BH spin and the uncertain outcome of BH-accretion disk alignment due to the \citet{bardeen75_inner_disk_alignment} effect (see \S \ref{sec:inclined_orbits}).
+Some of the ``EMRIs'' fed by unstable mass transfer from low-mass stars may in fact produce QPE flares depending on the BH spin and the uncertain outcome of BH-accretion disk alignment due to the \citet{bardeen75_inner_disk_alignment} effect (see \S \ref{sec:inclined_orbits}).
 Another class of EMRIs are from higher-mass stars ($M_*\gtrsim 0.5 \Msun$) which undergo stable mass transfer on a much longer GW inspiral timescale.
 Due to low accretion rates $\dot{M}\sim 10^{-6} M_{\rm BH,6}^{2/3} \mspy$, they are electromagnetically faint.
 We estimate that the number density of these faint EMRIs is of the order $10^{6}\rm\, Gpc^{-3}\,yr^{-1}$.
-These may be detected by future space-based GW detectors and should be present in $\sim 10\%$ of nearby low-mass galaxies.

 For higher-mass BHs (roughly $M_{\rm BH}\gtrsim10^6\Msun$), the semi-major axis of the bound star left behind after binary break-up is larger than the drain radius.
 We thus expect the captured star's orbit to undergo significant angular momentum diffusion such that the eccentricity remains high, $1-\eRLO\sim 10^{-2}$, when RLO starts.
 In these cases, the result is a repeating partial TDE.
 Possible examples of such events are ASASSN-14ko \citep{payne21_partial_TDE} and eRASSt J0456-20 \citep{liu22_partial_TDE}, which are indeed likely associated with high-mass BHs ($\Mh\sim 10^7\Msun$) based on their host galaxy properties.